AI-Assisted Scientific Assessment: A Case Study on Climate Change: Introduction

-We hypothesize that an integrated assistant could enhance the scientific synthesis process by improving: efficiency (accelerating drafting and review), consistency (maintaining a unified voice and evidence assessment), traceability (the ability to easily audit and link conclusions directly to literature, comments, messages and previous versions of the text, adhering to an ``OpenReview principle''), and collaboration (facilitating communication and consensus finding).
+We present this work as a use-inspired empirical contribution, noting upfront that this is a single case study with a proprietary prototype tool.
+We discuss the implications and limitations of this design in detail in \S\ref{sect:limitations}.
+The contributions are threefold: (1)~a new \emph{task formulation}---AI-assisted scientific assessment in verification-poor domains; (2)~simple \emph{metrics} for quantifying human-AI co-authoring dynamics; and (3)~a detailed \emph{empirical case study} with 13 domain experts, including a post-study expert survey.
 The main findings of our experiment include: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=2pt, partopsep=0pt, parsep=0pt] \item {\bf A productive hybrid framework}: The \assistant provided a productive environment for the assessment.
-According to the participating scientists, the final output, an 8,000 words report synthesizing findings from 79 papers, forms a solid basis for a manuscript and assessment outcome that would be suited for scrutiny by scientific peer-review, be it as a journal submission or as part of the preparation process of a scientific assessment report.\footnote{The main report versions are included in the Appendix.} \item {\bf High efficiency}: The process demonstrated efficiency and convergence (cf. Figure~\ref{fig:history-flow-phases12-anonym}, Figure~\ref{fig:convergence}).
-Writing the assessment, through 104 intermediate versions, took the 13 scientists 46 hours, 36 minutes total.
-Self-reported estimates of perceived efficiency gains range from 3-5x to 17x, depending on the rationale. \item {\bf Significant AI contributions}: The vast majority, more than 90\%, of the AI-generated content was retained, after being checked and accepted by the scientists.
+According to the participating scientists, the final output, an 8,000 words report synthesizing findings from 79 papers, forms a solid basis for a manuscript and assessment outcome that would be suited for scrutiny by scientific peer-review, be it as a journal submission or as part of the preparation process of a scientific assessment report.\footnote{The main report versions are included in the Appendix.} \item {\bf High efficiency}: The process demonstrated efficiency and convergence (cf.\ Figure~\ref{fig:history-flow-phases12-anonym}, Figure~\ref{fig:convergence}).
+Writing the assessment, through 104 versions, took the 13 scientists 46 hours, 33 minutes total.
+In a post-study survey, all respondents self-reported at least a 2--3x speedup, with 38\% estimating 7x or greater.
+Participants estimated that comparable tasks require typically 100--200 person-hours. \item {\bf Significant AI contributions}: The vast majority of the AI-generated content was retained, after being checked and accepted by the scientists.
 At times the content was, however, significantly improved in the final version.
 AI-generated revisions were utilized 3 times more frequently than manual ones, with AI credited for approximately $25\%$ of the revisions content. \item {\bf Expert human oversight is critical}: While AI content is retained, human intervention is critical for scientific rigor.
-The scientists contributed $58.4\%$ of the final report's content ($37.2\%$ for the outline).
+The scientists contributed $58.3\%$ of the final report's content.
 Human edits were essential to elevate the content from a high-quality general summary to a rigorous scientific synthesis and assessment. \item {\bf Challenges}: We occasionally observed well-known limitations of LLMs involving difficulties synthesizing quantitative data, obsequiousness (especially when pushed adversarially), a lack of holistic reasoning (e.g., identifying caveats), and hallucinations (e.g., reconciling reference numbering).
 Overall, the negative impact of such behaviors was mitigated by extensive human oversight.
-Notably, this framework may enhance scrutiny by allowing experts to focus on review rather than drafting.
-We conclude that while the \assistant produces a {solid basis}, {final expert verification} remains essential to reach {peer-review quality}. \end{itemize}
+Notably, this framework may enhance scrutiny by allowing experts to focus on review rather than drafting. \end{itemize}